Spandana482/Front-end-Projects/Image Search App/README.md

 # Image Search App 🌟

 An elegant and user-friendly web application to search and display images using the Unsplash API.
-This project is built with HTML, CSS, and JavaScript.
+This project is built with HTML, CSS, Bootstrap and JavaScript.

 ## Features ✨
 - **Search Images**: Enter keywords to fetch stunning images from Unsplash.